The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Hello Linux

-$ su bbb ← Temporarily change other account
+$ su bbb ←Temporarily change to another account

-Hello World ←This file other has "read" permission, so other people can read the file created by the account aaa
+Hello World ←This file has `read` permission for "other", so everyone else can read files created by account `aaa` Hello Linux

 Hello Linux

-bash: /tmp/myfile: Permission denied ←Permission denied (because "others" do not have the "write" permission for this file)
+bash: /tmp/myfile: Permission denied ←Permission denied (because `other` has no `write` permission for this file)

 Let's look at other examples.